petehamilton/weekly-build/2015-05-30/README.md

-You could do this using [qemu](http://wiki.qemu.org/Main_Page) and display output using curses by passing the `-curses` flag, however it's fun to try something different so I connected via VNC.
+You could do this using [qemu](http://wiki.qemu.org/Main_Page) and display output using curses by passing the `-curses` flag, however it's fun to try something different so I decided to connect via VNC.

-The above sends the output
+The below sends the output
 to a new vnc session which you can connect to on port 5901.
 You need to set a password to use OSX screen sharing to connect, the VNC connection is available on port 6901 as per the Vagrantfile earlier.